 The cleanliness of all areas must meet the standards of fire and safety codes.
 Residence hall residents are responsible for bringing trash and recycling from rooms to the large bins in the lounges.
 Apartment/mod residents are responsible for bringing trash and recycling to the dumpsters.
 As recycling is the law in Amherst, all members of the community must comply.
 Recyclable materials must be clean before they are deposited in the recycling bins.
 Residents are responsible for bringing compost to public collection areas.

 Room and Common Area Condition Reports

-Room contracts and common area condition reports detail the condition and content of those spaces at the beginning and end of a student’s occupancy of the space.
-These contracts provide mutual protection for residents and the College.
+Room and common area condition reports detail the condition and content of those spaces at the beginning and end of a student’s occupancy of the space.
+These provide mutual protection for residents and the College.

-When vacating a space it is strongly suggested the student and a residence life and housing staff member together compare the final condition of the room with the information on the original contract.
+When vacating a space it is strongly suggested the student and a residence life and student engagement staff member together compare the final condition of the room with the information on the original condition report.
 The staff member will give the student an opportunity to address any inconsistencies in order to avoid a cleaning or damage charge.

 Common areas are assessed and billed for damage and cleanliness at the end of both fall and spring semesters.
-Any student who does not complete their room contract and/or review their common area condition report when moving into their room forfeits the opportunity to challenge the final assessment of the space and is liable for any damages that are charged.
+Any student who does not complete their room condition report and/or review their common area condition report when moving into their room forfeits the opportunity to challenge the final assessment of the space and is liable for any damages that are charged.